carpentries/instructor-training/_episodes/04-expertise.md

 area can be valuable when teaching, it can also create obstacles that must be overcome with practice.
-People with less expertise, who still remember what it is like to have to learn the things, can be better equipped to anticipate novice misconceptions compared with an expert who has not learned to identify their awarenesss gaps.
+People with less expertise, who still remember what it is like to have to learn the things, can be better equipped to anticipate novice misconceptions compared with an expert who has not learned to identify their awareness gaps.

 What does this mean for you?
 If you have deep expertise in the subject you are hoping to teach, listen carefully to your learners, and seek out less-expert colleagues to discuss your teaching plans.